LightHearts UK Mental Wellbeing - Week 7

 The Week Ahead

-2. As well as your journal, start to keep a gratitude diary at the back of your notebook and write down your blessings every day.
+2. Start to list the things you're grateful for in your notebook and write down your blessings every day.
 Read them back to yourself when you need a boost.
-If you're finding it hard to do so, write about it in your journal.
+If you're finding it hard to do so, write about it.
 Try and figure out why this is difficult for you.

 3. Try out the mindfulness techniques.
 Can you focus on the present moment more?
 Can you try and stop yourself from spiralling into thoughts about the past or future and instead bring yourself back to the present moment?
 At what times of the day do you find that difficult?
 Are there things you can change about that to make it easier for you?